vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 It has an Android native app which can be used on an Android tablet or phone, or you can browse to the frontend on any device with a browser.
 In all these scenarios, you see all Home Assistant side and top menu items, you can edit all screens and see the browser with its url.

-If you want to show only the content of a single dashboard, then you need to define this page in [Kiosk mode](#what-is-kiosk-mode).
+If you want to show only the content of a single dashboard in fullscreen, then you need to define this page in Kiosk mode.

+Here you can read how to configure this.

 <a href="images_tablet_in_kiosk_mode/ha_on_tablet_in_kiosk_mode1.png">
 <img src="images_tablet_in_kiosk_mode/ha_on_tablet_in_kiosk_mode1.png" alt="Home Assistant dashboard in kiosk mode" width="100%">
 </a>
-<em>Example of a Home Assistant dashboard on a tablet.</em>
+<em>Example of a Home Assistant dashboard presented on a tablet.</em>

 ---
 ## Table of Contents